Kenya is an incredible and diverse country, perfect for an introduction to Africa travel.

 Getting Around Kenya

 Kenya is a relatively easy country to travel by public transport.
-There are good coaches between major cities, smaller minibuses known as matatus that go everywhere and even an excellent train network between Nairobi and Mombasa.
+There are good coaches between major cities, smaller minibuses known as matatus that go everywhere (cheap but not very comfy) and even an excellent train network between Nairobi and Mombasa.
 There are also lots of taxis and in Nairobi, Uber is a popular way to get around.

 I would try to avoid matatus for long journeys as they are not known for being the safest or most comfortable method of transport.